evisionthemes/clean-biz/readme.txt

 	If your Image is not align properly, then you can try regenerate thumbnails.
 So that it can fit on required image size.

 == Changelog ==
+= - 1.1.0 - =
+* banner button color and date remove on portfolio section

 = - 1.0.9 - =
 * Fixed the font issue